Theories that explain “How to draw the interaction between light and glass surfaces” are complex and can take a lot of time to fully explain.

 I’ve selected the four following factors to focus on:

-Minimize the number of factors in order to simplify and clarify the image.
+Minimize the number of factors to simplify and clarify the image.

 1. Thickness of glass